hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Point Clouds

+A point cloud is just a set of data points in space.

 "Point clouds can be seen as a Euclidean-structured data locally when considering a point with respect to its neighborhood (a subset of points) such that the interaction among the points forms a Euclidean space with a distance metric which is invariant to transformations like translation, rotation.
 However, considering the global structure ofthe point cloud, it is an unordered set of points with no specific order which imposes the irregular non-Euclidean nature on the global structure of the data."